eshil-dev/sushi.ae-admin/README.md

-# Getting Started with Shushi-React-Administrator-page
+# Getting Started with Sushi-React-Administrator-page

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).